csound-flossmanual/csound-floss/book/13-a-developing-plugin-opcodes.md

 will have the same value (which actually makes the audio rate function redundant, but we will use it just to illustrate our point).

 Another important thing to consider is to support the _--sample-accurate_ mode introduced in Csound 6.
 For this we will need to add code to start processing at an offset (when this is given), and finish early (if that is required).
-The opcode will then lookup these two variables (called _offset_ and _early_) that are passed to it from the container instrument, and act to ensure these are taken into account.
+The opcode will then lookup these two variables (called &nbsp;_offset_ and _early_) that are passed to it from the container instrument, and act to ensure these are taken into account.
 Without this, the opcode would still work, but not support the sample-accurate mode.